borntofrappe/borntofrappe/playground/Utils/Markdown Parser/README.md

 With this project I try to create a script to parse markdown to HTML code.
 11ty considers the `.md` extension natively, but the effort is still useful to consider the structure of the HTML markup.

+_Please note_: the markdown in the `blog` folder doesn't have a particular mearning, and works as filler content to test out the different libraries.

+_Please note_: the `pages` folder is not tracked by git, but created instead when running the node scripts.

 ## script-parser

 In its "simplest" rendition, the script needs to read `.md` files, create the matching markup, and write the result in `.html` files.